truhoada/pushpushgo-ios-sdk/README.md

 4. You can add capability by clicking on `+ Capability` button that is placed under `Signing & Capabilities` button.
 5. Add `Background Modes` capability unless it is already on your capability list.
 Then select `Remote notifications`.
 6. Add `Push notifications` capability unless it is already on your capability list.
+7. Add `App Groups`.
+Then add new group `group.ppg.sharedDataPPG` and check it (you will need to add group with that name in your `Provisioning Profile` to be able to do that).
-7. Make sure that your `Provisioning Profile` has required capabilities.
+8. Make sure that your `Provisioning Profile` has required capabilities.
 If you didn't add them while creating Provisioning Profile for your app you should go to your Apple Developer Center to add them.
 Then refresh your profile in Xcode project.

 ### Create Notification Service Extension